You can also listen to this article:

-The worst thing you can do is let a demanding but relevant subject pile up, so you have to panic and take short cuts for your exam, and even if you clear the exam, you still lost out on quite a bit of learning that you could have used for your future career.
+The worst thing you can do is let a demanding but relevant subject pile up, so you have to panic and take shortcuts for your exam.
+Even if you clear the exam, you will still lose out on quite a bit of learning that you could have used for your future career.

 Be planned and organized, and you won’t fall behind.
 No matter how intelligent you are, if you want to be proficient, you’ll have to put in the work.